HaythemBM/LawyerApp/README.md

 5. **Start the Development Client**: In a separate terminal, navigate to the client folder and run `npm start` to start the development client.
 The client will listen on port 3000.

-## Contributing

-Contributions to this project are welcome!
-If you'd like to contribute, please follow our [contributing guidelines](CONTRIBUTING.md).

 ## Contact

 For any questions or inquiries, please contact me at [haythem.benmessaoud@ensi-uma.tn](mailto:haythem.benmessaoud@ensi-uma.tn).